On eigenmeasures under Fourier transform: Introduction

-which is nothing but the Poisson summation formula (PSF) for $\ZZ$, written in terms of a lattice Dirac comb; see \cite{Cordoba,BM} as well as \cite[Sec.~9.2]{TAO1} and references therein.
-In other words, $\delta^{}_{\ZZ}$ is an eigenmeasure of the Fourier transform with eigenvalue $1$.
+holds for all Schwartz functions $f$, which} is nothing but the Poisson summation formula (PSF) for $\ZZ^d$, written in terms of a lattice Dirac comb; see \cite{Cordoba,BM} as well as \cite[Sec.~9.2]{TAO1} and references therein. {In fact, \eqref{eq:PSF-s} holds for the Feichtinger algebra $S_0 (\RR^d)$ \cite[Thm.~4.2]{Fei06}, which gives a stronger version of the PSF because $S_0 (\RR^d)$ contains all Schwarz functions \cite[Thm.~9]{Fei81}.
+The PSF says that} $\delta^{}_{\ZZ^d}$ is an eigenmeasure of the Fourier transform with eigenvalue $1$.
 More precisely, in contrast to the function case mentioned above, it is an example of an \emph{unbounded}, but still translation-bounded, Radon eigenmeasure with uniformly discrete support.

-It is thus a natural question to ask what other unbounded eigenmeasures exist, and which eigenvalues occur.
-An interesting example, based on work by Guinand \cite{Gui}, is discussed in \cite{Meyer}.
-This, together with the general questions put forward in \cite{Jeff-rev}, inspired us to take a more systematic look as follows.
+In mathematics, the PSF (for $d=1$) is related with the functional equation of Riemann's zeta function, via a Mellin transform, while its relevance in physics comes from its role in the understanding of the diffraction theory of crystals.
+By the latter, we mean lattice-periodic arrangements of a fundamental motif, which shows a pure point (or pure Bragg) diffraction spectrum in scattering experiments with X-rays or other particle beams.
+The spectrum can then be understood, both qualitatively and quantitatively, via the Fourier transform of lattice-periodic measures of the form $\varrho * \delta^{}_{\nts\vG}$ with a finite motif $\varrho$ and a general lattice $\vG$ in $\RR^d$; see \cite[Sec.~9.2]{TAO1} for a detailed exposition.
+The crucial point here is that the lattice can be extracted from the support of the spectrum, while details of the motif need the solution of the difficult inverse problem of crystallographic structure analysis \cite{Cow}.